loryanstrant/BookingsWithMeSignatureManager/README.md

-# BookWithMeSignatureManager
+# BookingsWithMeSignatureManager
-A solution for end-users to easily add/remove their Book with Me public page to their email signature, using a Power App front-end, Power Automate workflows, Microsoft Graph calls, and an Exchange PowerShell script running in an Azure Automation Runbook
+A solution for end-users to easily add/remove their Bookings with Me public page to their email signature, using a Power App front-end, Power Automate workflows, Microsoft Graph calls, and an Exchange PowerShell script running in an Azure Automation Runbook

 *** NOT COMPLETE***